Courtesy of American Express

 For its part, the Amex Gold Card offers purchase protection up to 120 days and a maximum of $10,000 per incident and $50,000 per calendar year, so it’s better for large purchases.
 Its rental car coverage is secondary (meaning you have to exhaust the benefits of any other policy you have first), and it will cover lost bags, but does not offer trip delay, cancellation, or interruption coverage.

 The simple fact is, both of these cards are fantastic options.
 That only makes it harder to choose between them.
-The Chase Sapphire Preferred costs less to carry and is offering its best sign-up bonus ever.
+The Chase Sapphire Preferred costs less to carry.
 Chase fields a small but impressive stable of partners, and the card’s travel protections can come in handy and save you plenty of money when things go wrong on the road.

 That said, if your major spending category is groceries, you can use the monthly and annual statement credits, and you tend to travel more with Amex’s transfer partners, the Amex Gold Card is a strong alternative.